aerpyljov/CGScripting/How to create an app with PySide.md

 ```

 5. Create py-files for complex widgets, that will be added on the main window or a dialog window in your code.
-It is useful, if the widgets wave a lot of related methods.
+It is useful, if the widgets have a lot of related methods.
 The code is similar to dialogs, but without calling "self.setupUi(self)" in "\_\_init\_\_", plus you usually don't have a ui-file for them:

 ```python